infinum/ngx-form-object/docusaurus/docs/api-reference/form-object.md

 ### belongsToProperties

-Returns a `Map` of `BelongsTo` properties defined in a model.

 | Property | Return type |
 | --------- | ------------- |
 | `readonly belongsToProperties` | <code>Map&lt;string &#124; symbol, PropertyOptions&gt;</code> |

 ### belongsToPropertiesKeys

-Returns an array of all `BelongsTo` property keys defined in a model.

 | Property | Return type |
 | --------- | ------------- |